magskai/algorithms-and-data-structures/challenges/other/social-media-friendships/README.md

   *"remove"* transaction.

 2. From `accept.csv`, create an array of unique user pairs who not have a more recent timestamp in our friendship removal lookup table.

+I generated the key by joining the usernames with a non-username delimiter character.
+The delimiter guards against the edge case where two unique user pairs concatenate to the same result (e.g. `['aaa', 'bb']` and `['aa', 'abb']` both create `aaabb`).

+To ensure constant key length, we can add a hashing step after the join.
+I omitted it for simplicity.
+We can also assume that usernames have a relatively modest character limit, so the keys have an upper bound of how long they can become.

 #### Complexity